 A collaborating investigator contributes in a substantive way to the scientific development or execution of the project.
 Typically, a collaborating investigator has a doctoral or other professional degrees and devotes a specific percent of effort to the project.
 For certain AHA programs, an applicant will identify a collaborating investigator.

 The collaborating investigator must provide supporting documentation (items 1 and 2 below) for the research application.

 Note: The applicant cannot submit his/her application without your documents; therefore, it is important that you meet the applicant's deadline.
 Send your documents electronically to the applicant.
 The applicant will upload the documents to his/her application.
-A document that exceeds the page limit will be rejected by our electronic application system.

 Supporting Documentation for an Application

 - Letter confirming your participation and amount of time to be devoted to the project.

 - Biographical sketch (not to exceed five pages).
 The information required in the Biographical Sketch is similar in format to the PHS SF424 (R&R) Biographical Sketch used by the NIH.
 If you have a copy of a current biographical sketch that you submitted with an NIH application, you may use it for this AHA application.
 If you do not have an NIH biographical sketch, create a document following the format/type requirements and guidelines illustrated below.

 - No more than 15 characters per inch (cpi) or an average of no more than 15 cpi (cpi includes symbols, punctuation and spaces)